 When you submit your article to a journal, your cover letter gives you the opportunity to highlight to the journal’s editor why they should consider publishing your research.
 We’ve created a handy cover letter template which will help you make this important part of your submission as effective as possible.

-A huge number of research articles are published every year, so ensuring that others can find your published article is essential.
-There are several ways to make your article (and you) more discoverable from selecting the right keywords to making sure you are identifiable with ORCiD.
+A huge number of research articles are published every year, so make sure others can find your published article.
+There are several ways to make your article (and you) more discoverable from selecting the right keywords to making sure you are identifiable with an ORCiD.

 An ORCiD is a digital identifier that distinguishes you from every other researcher.
 It ensures you and your research activities can be easily identified, meaning you get the credit for all the work you do.
 It’s free and takes just 30 seconds to do.